PKUTAN/SAWT/README.md

 # SAWT
-Official python implementation for ICML 2024: "Learning Solution-Aware Transformers for Efficiently Solving Quadratic Assignment Problem"
+Official python implementation for ICML 2024: "Learning Solution-Aware Transformers for Efficiently Solving Quadratic Assignment Problem" The code will be coming soon!